akramineda/Short-term-temperature-forecasting-with-ERA5-reanalysis-data/README.md

 # Spatial-Temporal-TES
 With the spirit of reproducible research, this repository contains codes required to produce the results in the manuscript:

-> N. Akrami, P. Dey, S. Dev, Spatial-Temporal-TES: Reanalysis Dataset based Short-Term Temperature Forecasting System, under review
+> N. Akrami, Y. Li, P. Dey, S. Dev, Spatial-Temporal-TES: Reanalysis Dataset based Short-Term Temperature Forecasting System, *under review*.

 ## Code Organization